KseniaRI/shop-be/README.md

-# MyShop-BE
+# T-Shirt Shop BE

-This is backend service for MyShop aplication:
+This is backend service for T-Shirt Shop aplication:
 ### https://d3r5s5dc64z7tm.cloudfront.net/

 (FE is available at repository https://github.com/KseniaRI/nodejs-aws-shop-react).